Amsterdam/vergunningcheck/README.md

 Add `export GITHUB_AUTH=...` to your profile (eg: `.zshrc`).

 - Run `npm run release`.
-- Create a PR to the master-branch on github.
+- (Create a PR to the master-branch on github.)
+- Verify the changes on ACC.
-- After merging tou have to approve the release in Jenkins.
+- After verify you have to approve the deploy to production in Jenkins.

 ## Tech stack